General election: what are the 3 main parties’ education policies?

 What can schools expect from a July 2024 election?

-But some experts have warned education may not be a key election issue, with the economy, NHS and immigration instead taking centre stage.
+Some experts have warned that education may not be a key election issue, with the economy, NHS and immigration instead taking centre stage.

 What are the Conservatives’ education policies?

-The government said it planned to introduce the ABS over the next decade to replace A levels and T levels, with the aim to have students study both maths and English in some form up to the age of 18.
-The plan would bring academic and vocational courses together as one qualification.
+The ABS would be brought in over the next decade to replace A levels and T levels, with the aim of students studying maths and English in some form up to the age of 18.

 What are Labour’s education policies?

-Arguably, its most high-profile education policy is the pledge to apply 20 per cent VAT to private schools, which has been met with concerns from the independent sector.
+Arguably, Labour’s most high-profile education policy is its pledge to apply 20 per cent VAT to private schools, which has been met with concerns from the independent sector.
+The party plans to end business rates relief for private schools, too, and use the funds raised for state-school spending.

 What are the Liberal Democrats’ education policies?